 Let me how this information has helped you!

-In my book, that will be available in English in a few weeks, I write more about time and rhythm.
+In my book, The Effortless Entrepreneur, I write more about time and rhythm.
 I also share systemic, holistic, and energetic insights about five other key aspects of doing business.
-Contact me if you would like to receive an email when my book can be ordered.